RyanJulyan/Flask-BDA/README.md

 > In the quickstart example we created a project called `"My Awesome Project"`, however, you may have called the project something else.
 > This would have created a folder where the name is all in lower case and will have stripped out all of the special characters and replaced spaces with underscores eg: `my_awesome_project`.

-> For mobile we will have automaticallyed created a seperate `"_mobile_app"` folder where the prefix of the folder is your project name eg `my_awesome_project_mobile_app`.
-This is to prevent issues with Serverless and allow you to not have to deploy all the code for a mobile app onto your web-server.
+> For mobile we will have automatically created a separate `"_mobile_app"` folder where the prefix of the folder is your project name eg `my_awesome_project_mobile_app`.
+This is to prevent issues with Serverless and allow you to not have to deploy all the code for a mobile app onto your web server.

 * Open the Mobile App folder `my_awesome_project_mobile_app`
     * Once open, select the `app.json` file and edit line 2 `"server_base_url": "https://github.com/RyanJulyan/Flask-BDA"` by replacing `https://github.com/RyanJulyan/Flask-BDA` with your own server name.